-Use your instrument in conversation with one person; a family member or a friend.
+Use your instrument in conversation with one person, a family member or a friend.
 Move to a quiet spot.

-Explain that you are now wearing a hearing instrument; ask the other person to talk normally.
+Explain that you are now wearing a hearing instrument.
+Ask the other person to talk normally.
 Look at your conversation partner.
-If your instrument is tuned to your requirements you will be able to communicate better than before.
+Notice the change in your ability to hear the conversation.